lollerfirst/automatic-lnd-invoices/README.md

 Replace the sample values in the configuration files with your paramenters.

 - *"mysql"* contains the necessary information for the access to the database;
-	- *"lndApiUrl"* contains the exact URL at which the LND node is reachable, for local installations it's ```https://localhost:8080```
+- *"lndApiUrl"* contains the exact URL at which the LND node is reachable, for local installations it's ```https://localhost:8080```;
-	- *"certificate"* is not mandatory and -if provided- tells axios to use a specific certificate.
+- *"certificate"* is not mandatory and -if provided- tells axios to use a specific certificate;